Craugastor trachydermus: Description

 The type series consists of two adult males and two adult females.
 The males measure 28–34 mm and the females 45–46 mm in snout–vent length.
 The snout is ovoid in dorsal view and truncate in profile.
 The canthus rostralis is well-defined.
 The tympanum is indistinct in males and hidden in females.
 The fingers and toes bear discs; the toes have moderate webbing while the fingers are unwebbed.
 The upper parts of the body, flanks, and upper surface of limbs are strongly granular, with the largest tubercles on the flanks.
 Dorsal coloration is brown with some indistinct markings; the tubercles are dark brown to black.
 The venter is yellowish brown with some white blotches.

 Habitat and conservation

 This species is known from an old-growth premontane wet forest at about 900 m above sea level.
 Individuals were seen on rocks at night along a stream.

 Craugastor trachydermus is threatened by habitat loss caused by human settlement, agricultural encroachment, and wood extraction.
-Chytridiomycosis is possibly behind dramatic declines seen in many other stream-dwelling frogs, and could also affect this species.
+Chytridiomycosis, an infectious disease, is possibly behind dramatic declines seen in many other stream-dwelling frogs, and could also affect this species.